Technology option is available for all Cisco furniture.

 These chemicals find their way out of our doors and windows as well.
 High concentrations of Chlorinated Tris have been found in animals across the globe, from fish and whales to to polar bears and Tasmanian Devils.

-A commonly misunderstood material that we use in our products is Natural Latex.
+A commonly misunderstood material that we use in our products is the GOLS certified Organic and Natural Dunlop Latex.
 Natural Latex is a logical choice for people who have health concerns or allergies as it is an antimicrobial material and naturally resists mold and dust mites.
 Not to be confused with synthetic latex, Natural Latex is inherently hypo-allergenic, renewable, and biodegradable.
 Derived from the whipped and baked resin of the Hevea tree, latex is the most naturally durable cushioning material available.
 It’s open-cell structure helps to relieve pressure points and provides orthopedic support at any angle.

 Latex being collected from a tapped Hevea tree.